MicrosoftDocs/entra-docs/docs/identity/hybrid/cloud-sync/gmsa-cloud-sync.md

 # Group Managed Service Accounts

 A group Managed Service Account is a managed domain account that provides automatic password management, simplified service principal name (SPN) management, the ability to delegate the management to other administrators, and also extends this functionality over multiple servers.
 Microsoft Entra Cloud Sync supports and uses a gMSA for running the agent.
 You can choose to allow the installer to create a new account or specify a custom account.
 You'll be prompted for administrative credentials during setup, in order to create this account or set permissions if using a custom account.
-The account appears as `domain\provAgentgMSA$`.
+If the installer creates the account, the account appears as `domain\provAgentgMSA$`.
 For more information on a gMSA, see [group Managed Service Accounts](/windows-server/security/group-managed-service-accounts/group-managed-service-accounts-overview).

 ### Prerequisites for gMSA